Bears hit record Blast total in win over Notts

 Mohammed Rizwan's 66 off 32 gave Sussex a flying start in reply and although Tom Alsop (45) and Ravi Bopara (51) - the latter playing against his former club - did their best to keep the Sharks in it, the target ultimately proved just out of reach as they ended on 233-6.

-Hampshire are also into the top four after winning their fifth game of the campaign and inflicting a seventh defeat this season on reigning champions Kent.
+Hampshire Hawks are also into the top four after winning their fifth game of the campaign and inflicting a seventh defeat this season on reigning champions Kent Spitfires.

 Kent lost two early wickets in reply and were never in the hunt, despite 49 from Joe Denly, falling short on 167-8 to lose by 54 runs.